Guli Zhejiang, China Travel Guide

 For tickets to Shaoxing Opera or other performances, check the Shaoxing Grand Theatre site or local ticketing platforms.
 Consider using GetYourGuide for experience bookings.

-From bustling markets to modern malls, Shaoxing has something for every interest.
+From busy markets to modern malls, Shaoxing has something for every interest.

 Local Dried Plum (乌梅 - wūméi) is a popular local snack.
 Packaged versions of Shaoxing Stinky Tofu snacks cater to those who enjoyed the local delicacy.

 Shaoxing Opera Masks offer unique cultural mementos.
-Calligraphy Supplies (brushes, ink sticks, and rice paper) appeal to art enthusiasts.
+Calligraphy Supplies (brushes, ink sticks, and grains of rice paper) be appealing to art enthusiasts.
 Silk Products like scarves or small silk items are also popular.

 For buying Shaoxing Yellow Wine, directly from a local producer or a specialized shop generally has a more authentic and often higher-quality product than supermarket versions.